Rayveni/blog/articles/project_initiation/project initialisation.md

 -   Measurable and verifiable
 -   Specific and time-bound
 -   Aggressive yet realistic

+#### Committed vs. aspirational OKRs

+OKRs have two variants, and it is important to differentiate between them:
+**Commitments** are OKRs that we agree will be achieved, and we will be willing to adjust schedules and resources to ensure that they are delivered.
+-   The expected score for a committed OKR is 1.0; a score of less than 1.0 requires explanation for the miss, as it shows errors in planning and/or execution.

+By contrast, **aspirational** OKRs express how we’d like the world to look, even though we have no clear idea how to get there and/or the resources necessary to deliver the OKR.
+-   **Aspirational** OKRs have an expected average score of 0.7, with high variance.
 ### OKR development best practices

 Here are some best practices to keep in mind when writing OKRs: